GoogleCloudPlatform/cxlint/README.md

 After running the above, Colab will pick up your credentials from the environment.
 No need to use Service Account keys!

+# Rules

+Curent [list of rules](docs/RULES.md) that are being implemented for CX Linter.<br>
+If you have an idea for a new rule, please submit a Feature Request!

 # Examples

 Code samples and snippets live in the [examples/](examples) folder.